-Born in Sedan, in the north of France, Noah is the son of a Cameroonian soccer or footballer, Zacharie Noah, and his French wife Marie-Claire a former captain of France's basketball team and teacher.
+Born in Sedan, in the north of France, Noah is the son of Cameroonian soccer or footballer Zacharie Noah and his French wife Marie-Claire, a former captain of France's basketball team and teacher.
 After a sports injury in 1963, Noah's father returned to Africa with his family.

 He was living in Cameroon when he made his debut in tennis and was discovered at age 11 by Arthur Ashe.
-He soon showed an amazing talent that eventually brought him to the French Tennis Federation's training center in Nice in 1971.
-He won the French Open in 1983 and is currently the captain of both France's Davis Cup and Fed Cup team.
-During his career, which spanned almost two decades, Noah captured a total of 23 singles titles and 16 doubles titles, reaching a career-high singles ranking of world No. 3 in July 1986 and attaining the World No. 1 doubles ranking the following month.
+He soon showed an amazing talent that brought him to the French Tennis Federation's training center in Nice in 1971.
+He won the French Open in 1983 and is currently the captain of France's Davis Cup and Fed Cup teams.
+During his career, which spanned almost two decades, Noah captured 23 singles titles and 16 doubles titles, reaching a career-high singles ranking of world No. 3 in July 1986 and attaining the World No. 1 doubles ranking the following month.

-Since his retirement from the tennis court, Noah is very active in charity work.
-He supports Enfants de la Terre, a charity created and run by his mother, Marie-Claire, in 1988; a charity organization for underprivileged children.
+Since his tennis court retirement, Noah has been very active in charity work.
+He supports Enfants de la Terre, a charity created and run by his mother, Marie-Claire, in 1988, a charity organization for underprivileged children.